 - Tamron 70-180mm f/2.8 Di III VXD

 - Tamron 150-500mm f/5-6.7 Di III VXD

 Furthermore, most of these Tamron lenses that were produced in the past 4-5 years have won multiple awards.
 All deliver premium quality images, fast autofocus, great sharpness.
 Hence, they’re suitable for beginners, enthusiasts, and professionals.

 The new Tamron 35-150mm F2-2.8 Di III VXD sits somewhere in the middle of all that focal range.
-At 35mm this lens will be great for street photography and documentation.
-Then, at 50-85mm will serve as middle telephoto suitable for family/portraits, and 85-150mm as a telephoto lens for landscape and travel photography.
+At 35mm this lens is great for street photography and documentation.
+At 50-85mm will serve as middle telephoto suitable for family/portraits, and 85-150mm as a telephoto lens for landscape and travel photography.

 What are the Tamron’s 35-150mm F2-2.8 Specs and Details?

 The new Tamron 35-150mm F/2-2.8 Di III VXD (Model A058) has the same specs as the newly announced Tamron 28-75mm F2.8 Di III VXD G2 (second generation).

 The new internal motor VXD (Voice-coil extreme-torque drive) produces silent auto-focusing because of its unique linear focus mechanism designed by Tamron delivering high-precision AF..

 In addition, it will be a “travel zoom” lens, with a range of 35-150mm and a maximum wide-open aperture of F2 at 35mm and F2.8 at 150mm.
 It will be suitable for Sony Full Frame and APS-C mirrorless cameras.
 More specs include: